datawire/datawire-common/docs/baker/source/architecture.rst

 Directory Node
 ~~~~~~~~~~~~~~

-The Directory node functions as a rendevous point between services and
+The Directory node functions as a rendezvous point between services and
 clients.
 Each service node broadcasts its presence and location to the
 directory, and the directory notifies any interested client nodes as
 service nodes come and go.

 There is exactly one Directory node per Baker deployment.
 Every
-service and client must be configured with the location of this
+service and client must be configured with the location of this node.
-node.
-We expect to support multiple Directory nodes in future versions
+We expect to support multiple Directory nodes in future versions of
-of Baker.
+Baker.

 Service Nodes
 ~~~~~~~~~~~~~